 ARTH 6761 - Art and Social Histories

 Permission of instructor required.
-Enrollment limited: freshmen excluded.
+Not open to freshmen.
 Co-meets with AMST 4306 /ARTH 4761 /VISST 4761 .
-Interested students should send a brief description of background course work to Professor Meixner at firstname.lastname@example.org.
+Auditing not permitted.
+Interested students should send a brief description of background course work to Professor Meixner at email@example.com.

 L. L. Meixner.

-Topic for fall 2015: De-mythologizing Van Gogh & Gauguin
+Topic for spring 2014: De-mythologizing Van Gogh & Gauguin

-This seminar focuses on Vincent van Gogh and Paul Gauguin through the lens of twenty-first century scholarship.
-Long mythologized as “genius” and “savage,” both artists are receiving fresh attention through major exhibitions, newly discovered archives and conservation technologies, and ground-breaking interpretations.
-We will relate their paintings to larger currents of post-Impressionist art and late-nineteenth century economies, particularly French trade with Japan, cultural cross-dressing, the twin projects of tourism and colonialism in Tahiti, and the exhibition of empire at the 1889 World’s Fair.
-We begin with Van Gogh and Gauguin at Arles, where Van Gogh combined his “Japanese dream” and French socialism to envision a marketplace cooperative at the Yellow House; we will then trace Gauguin’s transformation from a stockbroker to a self-fashioned “exotic” at the Brittany Peninsula and later Papeete (Tahiti).
-We will consider the roles of ethnographic photography, popular illustrations, Japanese prints, and Javanese sculpture in their art.
-Texts include Van Gogh’s Collected Letters (indexed and available on-line) and Gauguin’s fictionalized travel journal Noa Noa.
+This seminar re-frames Van Gogh and Gauguin through twenty-first century scholarship.
+Highly mythologized figures, both are receiving fresh attention through major exhibitions, newly discovered archives, and ground-breaking interpretations.
+We will relate their paintings to larger currents of the late-nineteenth century, particularly French trade with Japan, colonialism in Tahiti, and the exhibition of empire at the 1889 World’s Fair.
+We begin with Van Gogh and Gauguin at Arles, where Van Gogh combined his “Japanese dream” and French socialism to create the Yellow House, and then trace Gauguin’s construction of the “primitive” at the remote Brittany Peninsula and Papeete (Tahiti).
+Texts include Van Gogh’s Collected Letters, Gauguin’s fictionalized journal Noa Noa, and the well-known meditations of Martin Heidegger and Meyer Schapiro on Van Gogh’s Shoes (1886).